joaquinpelle/Skylight.jl/docs/usage.md

   * `MinkowskiSpacetimeSphericalCoordinates()`
   * `KerrSpacetimeKerrSchildCoordinates()`

-The following are under testing:
+The following will be implemented soon:

   * `SchwarzschildSpacetimeKerrSchildCoordinates()`
   * `SchwarzschildSpacetimeSphericalCoordinates()`